NREL/HPC/docs/blog/2022-02-02-Changes_to_Slurm_srun_for_interactive_jobs.md

 # Changes to Slurm "srun" for Interactive Jobs

-During the recent system time the Slurm job scheduler was upgraded.
+The Slurm job scheduler was upgraded during the recent system time on January 10, 2022 .
 One of the side effects of this was a change in the way Slurm handles job steps internally in certain cases.
 This may affect the way some users run job steps with srun inside of interactive jobs `srun --pty $SHELL`, so we wanted to provide some guidance as we work on updating our documentation to reflect this change.